DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 <div class="alert alert-warning">
 The source code integration is in public beta and is available for all JVM languages and Go.
+<br><br>
 The source code integration generates links from your telemetry to your source code in your repository.
 Links to third-party libraries and standard libraries are not supported.
 </div>

-The source code integration is an integration with Git that allows you to link your telemetry (such as stack traces) and your source code.
+The source code integration is an integration with Git that allows you to link your telemetry (such as stack traces) and source code.

-By installing the Datadog-GitHub Apps integration, you can directly access source code repositories from your stack traces and enrich your GitHub issues and pull requests with previews.
+Install the Datadog-GitHub Apps integration to directly access source code repositories from your stack traces and enrich your GitHub issues and pull requests with previews.

-With the source code integration and GitHub Apps integration, you can also see inline code snippets in your errors.
+With the source code and GitHub Apps integrations, you can also see inline code snippets in your errors.
 For more information, see [Inline Source Code](#inline-source-code).

 ## Configuration

-In order to map telemetry data with your source code, you need to send metadata to Datadog from your CI pipeline.
+To map telemetry data with your source code, you need to send metadata to Datadog from your CI pipeline.

 To tag your process with the commit SHA, you need a container label, Kubernetes label, or annotation.